-Data Science/Analytics Technologies
+- Data Science/Analytics Technologies

-Enterprise Resource Tools
+- Enterprise Resource Tools

-Collaboration and Social Networking
+- Collaboration and Social Networking

 - Assured Command & Control

 National Security Technology Accelerator (NSTXL)

+Members have access to each OTA within the NSTXL network, allowing them to compete for any opportunities that fit their capabilities.
+Working across all branches of government contracting and some of the most prominent divisions of the DoD, the opportunity for innovation is limitless.
+The Space Enterprise Consortium (SpEC) OTA was created in 2017 through the Air Force Space and Missile Systems Center to bridge the cultural gap between military buyers and commercial space startups and small businesses.
+The innovative contracting process allows ApEC to solicit bids from a mix of member companies including companies that have not previously worked with the DoD.
 The Space Enterprise Consortium (SpEC) was created in 2017 through the Air Force Space and Missile Systems Center.
 SpEC was created to bridge the cultural gap between military buyers and commercial space startups and small businesses through OTAs.
 The OTA’s innovative contracting process allows SpEC to solicit bids from a mix of member companies including companies that have not previously done work with the DoD.
 The SpEC OTAs mission is to work to:

-Minimize barriers to entry for small businesses and non-traditional vendors
+- Minimize barriers to entry for small businesses and non-traditional vendors

-Promote integrated research and prototyping efficiencies
+- Promote integrated research and prototyping efficiencies

 - Leverage partnerships to increase flexibility and agility, reduce cost, improve technology and decrease program development cycles

 - All Technology Areas

 - Mission Operations and Architecture

 SOSSEC CONSORTIUM- Other Transactions (OTs) are often referred to as OTAs (OTA is actually the Other Transaction Authority, that is, the authority for an agency to issue an OT).
 OTs are a special vehicle used by federal agencies for obtaining or advancing research and development (R&D) or prototypes.
 An OT is not a contract, grant, or cooperative agreement, and there is no statutory or regulatory definition of “Other Transaction.”
 Only those agencies that have been provided OT authority may engage in other transactions.
 SOSSEC Consortium has 9 OTAs, a few are included below: